bastgau/ha-pi-hole-v6/README.md

 Logs do not remove sensitive information so careful what you share, check what you are about to share and blank identifying information.

+## Frequently Asked Questions

+### How do I configure the refresh frequency?

+By default, the data is updated every 5 minutes.
+You can configure a different frequency as explained on the following [page](docs/guide-configuring-refresh.md).

 ## Support & Contributions